kucukaslan/website/content/demystifying_tcp_http.md

 {"query":"query GetPerson($id: ID!) {\n    person(id: $id) {\n        name\n        age\n        address\n    }\n}\n","operationName":"GetPerson","variables":{"id":7}}
 ```
-It is quite similar to usual HTTP request with a JSON body.
+It is quite similar to a usual HTTP request with a JSON body.
-It seems, unlike the gRPC and the websockets,
+It seems, unlike gRPC and the WebSockets,
 it uses post request bodies as the communication medium instead of defining a new protocol.
-I want to shit talk on it, but I cannot even bother myself doing it as I don't really care.
+I want to s**t talk about it, but I cannot even bother myself doing it as I don't really care.
 See [spec.graphql.org/](https://spec.graphql.org/) for GraphQL specs.
 See _Jens Neuse_'s [reflections on GraphQL](https://wundergraph.com/blog/six-year-graphql-recap).